 If you’re investing for the long term, this is a time to buy.

 If you stop contributing to your 401(k) during downturns, you’re not buying stocks when they’re cheap.
-Because the stock market has lost more than 20% so far this year, stocks, on the whole, are cheaper than they were three months ago.
+Because the stock market has lost more than 10% so far this year, stocks (in aggregate) are cheaper than they were when 2020 started.

 Trying to market-time in down markets can make losses much worse.